brohitbrose/linkedin-games/README.md

 If we assume that Invariant B is true, a far more practical strategy becomes possible.

-**Observation:** If we treat all "lines" (rows and columns) in a vacuumn, a blank cell in a line can be deduced _only if_ there is at least one other cell in the line.
+**Observation:** If we treat all "lines" (rows and columns) in a vacuum, a blank cell in a line can be deduced _only if_ there is at least one other cell in the line.

 This can be proven via contradiction: a line must have exactly one solution; if a line is blank, then both the intended solution and its complement (i.e. flip every Sun/Moon) will satisfy any equality/inequality constraints and the "no-triply-consecutive" requirement.